pablodecm/phd_thesis/src/101_chapter_1.md

  fundamental interactions, because no consistent quantum descriptions for gravity matching the experimental predictions of the well-established theory of general relativity [cite] have been developed to date.
-While several theoretical efforts are ongoing, such as loop quantum gravity or string theory, the effect of gravitational interactions at the current experimental high-energy reach is expected to be more than 30 times weaker than the weak interaction and hence can be safely ignored.
+While several theoretical efforts are ongoing, such as loop quantum gravity [cite] or string theory [cite], the coupling for gravitational interactions at the current experimental high-energy reach is expected to be more than 30 times weaker than for weak interaction, and hence can be safely ignored when computing theoretical predictions.

-* **lack of a viable Dark Matter candidate**:
+* **lack of a viable Dark Matter candidate**: through a variety of astrophysical observations, including the observed galaxy rotation curves [cite], gravitational lensing [cite] and the Cosmic Microwave Background (CMB) [cite], there is clear evidence indicating the presence of more gravitational interacting matter in the universe than what is expected by contrasting with the electromagnetic sprectra.
+It has been estimated that about $85\%$ of massive existing matter in the universe does not notably interact with ordinary matter and radiation [cite], and therefore is referred as *Dark Matter*.
+While its particular nature is still unknown, scientific consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominatly weakly-interacting massive particles (WIMPs).
+The three neutrino types are the only WIMP candidates within the Standard Model, but considering the known upper limits on their masses, could only account for very small fraction of dark matter.

-* **unexplained matter-antimatter asymmetry**:
+* **unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an anti-matter parner that is identical but with opposite quantum numbers.
+Because pair creation and anhilation processes are symmetric, but our univese is manifestly dominated by what we refer as matter, some asymmetric interaction proceses ought to exist.
+Within the SM, some electroweak processes are known to violate CP-symmetry and potentially explain a small part of the observed matter-antimatter asymmetry.
+New unkwnown CP-symmetry processes, potentially through interactions not included in the SM, are needed to resolve this disparity.

 * **origin of neutrino masses**:

-* **mismatch between vacuum energy and Dark Energy**:
+* **mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the red shift of type Ia supernovae [cite], consistently point to the hyphothesis of an accerating expansion of the current universe.
+The simplest way to account for this in cosmological models is to include a cosmological constant, which be understood of an intrinsic energy density of the vacuum, exerting a negative pressure and therefore driving the observed expansion of the universe.
+In fact, in order to reconcile the theoretical models with experimental observations, about $68\%$ of the total energy in the present universe would correspond to these type of unknown energy density, generally referred as *dark energy*.
+In most quantum field theories, such as the Standard Model, some non-zero zero-point energy originating from quantum fluctuations is expected.
+However, modern attempts to predict energy densities from QFT are at variance with the observed energy vacuum energy density, some of them differing in 120 orders of magnitude [cite].

-* **hierarchy and fine-tunning concerns**:
+* **naturalness, hierarchy and fine-tunning concerns**:

-Other possible issues have also been raised, that likely can be adressed once the higher precision measurements of the SM become available, such as the apparent vacuum meta-stability or the strong CP problem.
+Other possible issues have also been raised, that likely can be adressed once the higher precision measurements of the SM become available, such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].

 ### Possible Extensions